 CollaboratorsArch.
 Josef March, Ing.
 Paul Schmidt, Per.
 Ind.
 Gabi Palla, Klimahausagentur Bozen, Christian Gamper, Manfred Andergassen

-From the architect.
+Text description provided by the architects.
 Long-drawn natural stone walls shape the image of the western part of the Eisacktal in South Tyrol- Northern Italy.
 In the area of Bressanone You can find a granite stone with a considerable percentage of iron; in the southern Eisacktal You find porphyry, which change his colour in the weathering process in a dark gray.
 The building site in Barbian, a steeply slanting east slope, characterized by the same walls, with a magnificent view to the Dolomites, the Schlern, the impressive mountain in Val Gardena and the chubby Plose.

 In analogy to this environment, an object was developed in an intensive multi-layered planning process that takes up the essential components of the characteristic natural and cultural landscape of the “Eisacktal” and integrates itself into the topography and the building context in a self-evident manner.
 A building with an awareness of ecological mineral healthy structure, which was built in consequence with insulating concrete.
 A new generation of the material, which was developed for this concept.

 In order to meet these requirements, unique details have been developed which work without composite construction.
 No polyurethane, no plastic.